 What kind of community do you want to live in?

-You are invited to share your aspirations for your community of Oak Park.
+Our work of turning outward continues as we strive to make our community, not a conference room, the reference point for everything we do.
+This fall, you are invited to share your aspirations for your community of Oak Park.
 Executive Director David J. Seleb will moderate four Harwood Community Conversations, which are open to everyone, at the library this fall on:

-- September 18 from 6-9 pm in the Main Library Small Meeting Room (RSVP now >)
+- Monday, September 18, 6–7:30 pm, in the Main Library Small Meeting Room.
+RSVP now >

 Why is the library doing this?

 “A community conversation is an opportunity to talk about what matters most to you—your aspirations—and about a shared vision of the future,” Seleb said.

 Host a conversation, learn more

 - Want to host a conversation?
 Contact David J. Seleb at firstname.lastname@example.org or 708.697.6911.